USUSDW/sp22-programming-languages/README.md

 # Programming Languages Meeting

-This repository is for the USUSDW presentation hosted on February 28th, 2022.
-This presentation will introduce 3 unique programming languages.
+This repository is for the USUSDW programming language presentations hosted during the Spring 2022 semester.

+*   Presentation 1:
+    *   Hosted on February 28th, 2022
+    *   This presentation was on TypeScript and C, presented by Hunter Henrichsen and Dalyn Dalton respectively
+*   Presentation 2:
+    *   Hosted on March 21st, 2022

 #### Getting The Sub Repositories
 Please do note that some of the work for this presentation exists on other linked Git repositories.
 After cloning this project, run the commands `git submodule init` and `git submodule update` to clone and update subrepositories that this repository links to.